 Campfire Safety to Prevent Wildfire

-- Check For Restrictions: Find out if local fire restrictions are in place: Stage 1 Fire Restrictions, and Summit County’s year-round fire regulations, allow recreational outdoor fires only in developed campgrounds, inside permanent fire pits or fire grates; or in commercially manufactured fireplaces on private property for which the owner has obtained a valid permit from the local fire district.
-Outdoor fireplaces must be placed on barren ground 15 feet from any flammable material or structure and have a protective screen to catch embers.
+- Check For Restrictions: Find out if local fire restrictions are in place: Stage 1 Fire Restrictions allow campfires only in developed campgrounds, inside permanent fire pits or fire grates.
 Stage 2 Fire Restrictions prohibit campfires altogether.

-- Burn Safely: Keep all recreational fires small, and always have a charged hose, 2A10BC fire extinguisher or bucket of water nearby.
+- Burn Safely: Keep all campfires small, and always have a shovel and bucket of water nearby.
 A responsible adult should monitor the fire until it is completely out.
 Unattended campfires are one of the most common causes of wildfires.

 - Put Out Completely: Drown the fire with water, and stir with a shovel to wet all ash and coals.
 Feel them with the back of your hand – they should be cool to the touch.
 Move some dirt onto the fire site and mix thoroughly to create a cool, wet "soup."